prnessy23/The-blog/README.md

 #### Description
 ___
-Following the MVC structure, this application allows users to publish their blog posts to the site and also comment on other users` blog posts.
-It uses Handlebars.js for the templating language,Sequelize as the Object-Relational-Mapping tool and the express-session npm package for authentication purposes.
+Following the MVC structure, this application, designed for developers, allows a user to publish their blog posts to the site and also comment on other developers` blog posts.
+It uses Handlebars.js for the templating engine,Sequelize as the Object-Relational-Mapping tool and the express-session npm package for authentication purposes.

 #### Usage
 _____
 The application will allow new users to the site to sign up and existing users to sign in.
-Once logged onto the site users will be able to view, add, edit or delete their blog posts in their own dashboard.
-They will also have the ability to comment on other blog posts on the site.
+Once logged onto the site users will be able to view, add, edit or delete their blog posts in their dashboard.
+They will also have the ability to comment on other developers` blog posts on the site.
 The site can be viewed here on [Heroku].